 Fort Selkirk Historic site

-The historic site of Huchá Hudän/Fort Selkirk lies within the Traditional Territory of the Selkirk First Nation.
+The historic site of Huchá Hudän “Flatland people” / Fort Selkirk lies within the Traditional Territory of the Selkirk First Nation.
 It is located near the confluence of the Pelly and Yukon rivers.

 Huchá Hudän/Fort Selkirk has long been a place of trade for both First Nation and settler people.
 The site was a traditional fishing, trading camp, and meeting place for generations of First Nations people.
 It also is the location of a former Hudson's Bay Company fur-trading post.

-For the past 40 years, the First Nation and Yukon Government have worked together to research, preserve, restore and interpret the historic townsite.
+For the past 40 years, Selkirk First Nation and Yukon Government have worked together to research, conserve and interpret the historic townsite.